TimiBorisov/VSCode-GitHub-HTML-Testing/README.md

  visible in the repository.

 By following these steps, I successfully created an HTML file, initialized a Git repository, linked it to a GitHub repository, and pushed my changes to GitHub.
 Now, my HTML code is hosted on GitHub and accessible to anyone with the repository URL.

+You can view the live website here: https://timiborisov.github.io/VSCode-GitHub-HTML-Testing/